Australia's Trade and Investment Interests in Regional Comprehensive Economic Partnership (RCEP) Participating Countries

-The Regional Comprehensive Economic Partnership (RCEP) negotiations include the 10 ASEAN Member States and ASEAN’s six FTA partners – Australia, China, India, Japan, Republic of Korea (ROK) and New Zealand.
+The Regional Comprehensive Economic Partnership (RCEP) negotiations include the 10 Association of Southeast Asian Nations (ASEAN) Member States and ASEAN's six free trade agreement (FTA) partners – Australia, China, India, Japan, Republic of Korea (ROK) and New Zealand.
 These countries are important economic partners and neighbours for Australia.
-RCEP countries include nine of Australia’s top 12 trading partners, and cover almost 60 per cent of Australia’s two-way trade in goods and services, valued at $358.3billion (see Annex 1).
+RCEP countries include nine of Australia's top 12 trading partners, and cover almost 60 per cent of Australia's two-way trade in goods and services, valued at $392.4billion (see Annex 1).

 Australia has a broad and diverse range of trade and investment interests in RCEP countries, across all sectors of our economy (agriculture, manufacturing, resources and services).
 Over the past decade, Australia's trade with RCEP countries has increased significantly, recording annual growth of 10.6 per cent compared with Australia's overall annual growth in two-way trade of 7.8 per cent.

 The graph below illustrates this growth, showing RCEP countries' share of Australia's total two-way trade in goods and services increasing from 51.8 per cent in 2005-06 to 59.4 per cent in 2014-15.

 Trade in Goods